sakana28/notebook/Project/Sobel_doku.md

 ## Hardware Implementation

-First, the RGB to Grayscale module receives the 32-bit RGB data from the AXI4-Stream interface and converts it approximately to 8-bit grayscale data using shifts, addition, and fixed-value multiplication.
+First, the RGB to Grayscale module receives the 32-bit RGB data from the AXI4-Stream interface and converts it approximately to 8-bit grayscale data using shifts and addition.
 In addition, the module has two control signal input ports.
 The current 32-bit RGB data is considered valid only when both data_ready from the Output_buffer Module and data_valid from AXI-DMA IP are high.

 The data output from the RGB to Grayscale module is sequentially written into 4 line buffers.
 All line buffers are connected to the same data input port, and each line buffer has its own value signal, which marks whether the current input is valid or not.
 Each line buffer can store up to 1024 8-bit data , which limits the maximum width of the image being processed.
 Every line buffer can be read and written simultaneously .
 The control logic ensures that only one write process and only three read processes are valid.
 It also arranges the output data from line buffers in a specific order so that each valid output is a 3x3 window segmented from the grayscale image.
 Before each read, the FSM checks if there is enough data being stored in the line buffers.
 If there is not enough data, the FSM will remain in the Idle state and notify the PS processor by a PL-PS Interrupt signal.